Derby Litchurch Lane Works: British Railways and BREL (1948–1989)

 The works became the principal rolling stock works of the London Midland Region of British Railways at nationalisation in 1948; the steel British Railways Mark 1 carriage was developed in the 1950s, and at the beginning of the 1950s the works employed over 5,000 people.

 In 1953, the works began production of Derby Lightweight DMUs; units of aluminium construction.
 The use of glass fibre laminate was introduced for the roof ends.

-Trailer cars were also built for the London Transport Executive as replacements on the London Underground Piccadilly line.
-In 1956, all-steel DMUs, the "Derby Heavyweights" were introduced, with over a thousand being built in that decade.
+Trailer cars were also built for the London Transport Executive as replacements on the London Underground's Piccadilly line.
+In 1956, all-steel DMUs, the Derby Heavyweights were introduced, with over a thousand being built in that decade.

 From 1958, the new Class 108 of Derby Lightweights was produced in quantity.
 A number of steel-bodied Class 107 DMUs were built in 1960 for lines in Scotland.

-In 1969, the works were transferred to new subsidiary British Rail Engineering Ltd and renamed Derby Litchurch Lane Works.
-Wagon building and repairs ended, with a major re-organisation of the carriage and railcar work, and in 1979 container production finished.
+On 1 January 1970, the works were transferred to the newly created subsidiary British Rail Engineering Limited (BREL) and renamed Derby Litchurch Lane Works.
+Wagon building and repairs ended following a major re-organisation of the carriage and railcar work; during 1979, container production was ended permanently.

 In 1984, British Rail was under extreme financial pressure to close branch lines.
 At the same time a worldwide need was seen for a low-cost rail vehicle.
 The Research Division and British Leyland together produced a lightweight four-wheeled vehicle which they referred to as LEV-1.
 After proving trials, which included assessment on the Boston and Maine Railroad in America, it was developed into the Class 140 which led to a series of two-car Pacer units, and around 150 of various classes were built.

 Post-privatisation (1989–present)

+BREL (1989–1992), ABB (1992–1996), Adtranz (1996–2001)

-BREL was privatised in 1989, the same year the Class 158 started build at the works, and became wholly owned by Asea Brown Boveri (ABB) in 1992, the works becoming part of Adtranz (1996), and in 2001 part of Bombardier Transportation.
-In January 2021 Alstom became the new owner when they acquired the worldwide business of Bombardier Transportation.
+BREL was privatised in 1989; the Class 158 also started being built at the works.
+BREL became wholly owned by ABB in 1992, with the works later becoming part of Adtranz in 1996.

-One of the first orders in 1993 was for Class 482 EMUs for the Waterloo and City Line.
-In 1995, a number of Class 325 parcels EMUs were built.
+One of the first orders in 1993 was for Class 482 electric multiple units (EMUs) for the Waterloo and City Line.
+During 1995, a number of Class 325 parcels EMUs were also built at Derby.
 However, this period was characterised by large contracts and rushes of work, interspersed with periods of relative idleness and layoffs.
 The works kept going by refurbishing ex-Southern Region slam-door stock.

-In 1997, a contract was received to supply the new Class 168 "Clubman" DMU, which led to the various Turbostar DMUs and Electrostar EMUs, now the most widely used trains in Britain.
+In 1997, a contract was received from Chiltern Railways to supply the new Class 168 Clubman DMU.
+These were the first of over 200 Turbostar DMUs built at the works between 1997 and 2012.

+In 1997, a contract was received from Prism Rail to supply 44 Class 357 Electrostar EMU.
+These were the first of over 640 Electrostar EMU trainsets built at the works between 1999 and 2017, making them the most numerous type of EMU built in the post-privatisation period of Britain's railways.